 So, later I set out to follow that same dream.
 Over the years it took me to every corner of the world.

-It was a dream that ended in an answer.
+It was a dream that ended in an answer to these questions.

 Why do we think the way we do?
 Why are we what we are?
 Where will it lead us?